-If you’re someone who finds themselves with change on hand often, whether you’re putting it in a piggy bank or leaving on your nightstand, you might want to take a closer look at them; some of your pocket change could be worth more than you think!
+If you’re someone who finds themselves with loose change on hand often, whether you’re putting it in a piggy bank or leaving on your nightstand, you might want to take a closer look at the coins; some of your pocket change could be worth more than you think!

 A coin doesn’t need to be 100 years old to be worth money– more often than not, coins are given value by mistakes that occurred during printing.